digitalronin/defi-stake-yield-brownie/README.md

 ## TODO

-- Deploy a Rinkeby version to Heroku/GitHub Pages
 - Automate the frontend deployment process using GitHub actions
 - Disable stake button between approval and staking tx
 - Make it look prettier